 I’ve never turned back from those days at my sister’s condo.
-As I mentioned earlier, it’s absolutely a lifestyle choice and my husband and I could never see it any other way.
+As I mentioned earlier, it’s absolutely a lifestyle choice, and my husband and I could never see it any other way.
 As a side note, if you’ve ever watched tiny house shows on HGTV or DIY, there’s no doubt that these homeowners have adopted a minimalist lifestyle; however, I’m not sure how long the tiny house movement will last due to increasingly strict regulations about dwellings and land usage.

-What are the benefits and what are the downsides of this lifestyle choice?
+What are the benefits, and what are the downsides of this lifestyle choice?

 I’ll start with benefits.
 Here’s one that everyone can identify with – less to clean!
-Less stuff means less to clean, less to maintain and less to organize.
-This in turn means more time, more money and more clarity.
+Less stuff means less to clean, less to maintain, and less to organize.
+This, in turn, means more time, more money, and more clarity.

 Downsides – not many!
 In previous years, I filled my closet with trend-focused pieces from stores like Target and Old Navy, leaving me with items that fell apart after one wash.
-I’ve now adopted what’s referred to as a “capsule wardrobe.
+I’ve now adopted what’s referred to as a “capsule wardrobe."

 How do you decide what material things will be in your life?

-Read this staggering statistic: In 2009, the Self Storage Association reported that with more than seven square feet for every man, woman and child, it’s now physically possible that every American could stand – all at the same time – under the total canopy of self-storage roofing (New York Times).
-The most popular response I hear when discussing the absurdity of storage units (this goes for packed garages and attics too) is “But I might need it one day!”
+Read this staggering statistic: In 2009, the Self Storage Association reported that with more than seven square feet for every man, woman, and child, it’s now physically possible that every American could stand – all at the same time – under the total canopy of self-storage roofing (New York Times).
+The most popular response I hear when discussing the absurdity of storage units (this goes for packed garages and attics too) is, “But I might need it one day!”
 Stop kidding yourself.
 If you haven’t used it in 12 months, it needs to go.
-It’s selfish to hold on to items that we never use – especially clothing, blankets or basic necessities that could be donated to those in need.
+It’s selfish to hold on to items that we never use – especially clothing, blankets, or necessities that could be donated to those in need.

-Even now in our minimalist home, we have a designated Tupperware bin in which we deposit items that we haven’t used in a few months, such as items of clothing that may not fit well anymore or a kitchen tool we may no longer need.
+Even now, in our minimalist home, we have a designated Tupperware bin in which we deposit items that we haven’t used in a few months, such as items of clothing that may not fit well anymore or a kitchen tool we may no longer need.
 When the bin is full, we donate it.
-We’ve found that once something goes into the bin, we completely forget about its existence; further validation that the item truly isn’t needed or missed.
+We’ve found that once something goes into the bin, we completely forget about its existence, further validation that the item truly isn’t needed or missed.